*** Please note, this page (and web site) are in early development.

 Received from Lyle J. Franklin - Mar 2008

 I was on staff to Vern Leas, NTDS Program Manager, when he made the decision to drop the 17 which was designed by Seymour Cray.
 At decision time Seymour had already left for CDC and was not involved in the design of the 20.
 The placord should be corrected.
 People I remember involved in the design were Finley McLeod, Hy Osofsky, Glen Kregness and many more.
 Curt Christensen was involved in the decision to redesign.
 As I remember it, we built serial sixteen first to serve as the prototype.
 The 17 was supposed to be the NTDS prototypes.
-Curt bcan be reached at 651/457-1401.
-Curt is recovering from a stroke so he may sound annoyed as he has tried to correct many of the errors appearing in the historical documents.
+Curt has tried to correct many of the errors appearing in the historical documents.
+Curt can be reached at 651/457-1401.

 Lyle J. Franklin